qinjiangban/holiday-hackathon/pdogfun.md

 ### Project Description:
 Designed to simplify the creation of meme coins.
 Allows anyone to quickly and easily launch their own meme token without deep technical knowledge.
 Users can create a token by uploading an image, choosing a name and symbol, and paying a small fee.
 The platform uses a bond curve pricing model, where the token price rises as more people buy it, creating liquidity before listing on decentralized exchanges.

-- Low-cost token creation and trading, making it accessible to creators without a large budget
+- Low-cost token craeation and trading, making it accessible to creators without a large budget
 - Tools such as community interaction, price charts, etc. to help users evaluate tokens before investing
 - Rewards based on token performance and visibility
 - Tools for the platform community to promote tokens